Documentation Index

 Writing/Saving YAML Configuration

-To save an agent configuration to YAML, you can manually construct the YAML structure:Copy
+To save an agent configuration to YAML, you can manually construct the YAML structure:import yaml

 from flo_ai.agent import AgentBuilder